Rivaldo: Bunyodkor

 Rivaldo announced on 25 August 2008 to a Greek Sport Radio Station that he agreed to continue his career at Bunyodkor in Uzbekistan, effective immediately, after what he described as an "extremely tempting contract offer".

 Rivaldo signed a two-year contract worth €10.2 million and later signed an extension to extend the contract to 2011.
 On his debut for Bunyodkor, Rivaldo scored both goals in a 2–0 win.
 In 2009, Rivaldo became the first player in the world to score one, then two, then three, then four goals in four consecutive matches.
 He scored one goal in the first match and two goals in the second match against Navbahor.
 In the third match on 25 June 2009, Rivaldo scored a hat trick in a 4–0 win against Metallurg.
 In the fourth match Bunyodkor beat Sogdiana Jizzakh 5–0 and Rivaldo scored four in 17 minutes.
 After the end of the 2009 season, Rivaldo won UFF Topscorer award, having scored 20 league goals, and was runner up for UFF Player of the Year award.
 He scored 33 goals for the club in total.
 Rivaldo announced on 11 August 2010 on Twitter that he had cancelled his contract with Bunyodkor.

-Mogi Mirim
+Return to Mogi Mirim

 On 18 November 2010, he announced he would be returning to Mogi Mirim, the club that he had started his career in the early 1990s, through his Social Networking site, saying: "After sorting out a lot of things outside of the country, I have decided to play the Paulista 2011 for Mogi Mirim, of whom I am President."
 However, he joined São Paulo in January 2011.